OS2Forms/os2forms-docs/releases/2026-Q2-Release-notes-Tag-5.1.0.md

 Link to the API documentation: [https://confluence.sdfi.dk/pages/viewpage.action?pageId=234782998](https://confluence.sdfi.dk/pages/viewpage.action?pageId=234782998)

-## #248: Ændringer på datafordeler.dk - fremover skal den moderniserede Datafordeler benyttes
+### #248: Ændringer på datafordeler.dk - fremover skal den moderniserede Datafordeler benyttes

 The module "OS2Web Datalookup (os2web_datalookup)" has been updated to support the modernized Datafordeler API.
-The module must be configured on the following two pages in OS2Forms:
+The module must be configured on the following two pages in OS2Forms:<br>
-`/admin/config/system/os2web-datalookup/datafordeler-cvr
+`/admin/config/system/os2web-datalookup/datafordeler-cvr`<br>
-/admin/config/system/os2web-datalookup/datafordeler-pnumber`
+`/admin/config/system/os2web-datalookup/datafordeler-pnumber`

-Webservice URL (LIVE):
+Webservice URL (LIVE):<br>
 `https://graphql.datafordeler.dk/flexibleCurrent/v1`

 In order to retrieve data from the new API, an API Key must be created.
 This is done at [https://portal.datafordeler.dk/](https://portal.datafordeler.dk/), where you must either create a new user or log in with an existing user.